 Museums and city walks

 If you’re interested in learning more about the history of Tromsø, the Arctic’s or maybe even beer (!), there’s plenty of options in or close to downtown Tromsø.
 Encountering statues and murals, hearing stories of people who crafted their destiny in the Arctic such as Roald Amundsen, Wanny Woldstad and Henry Rudi or become acquainted with the flavours of the North visiting two pubs and a micro brewery.
-Both Polaria and Tromsø Museum also offers guided tours, as well as interesting history and experiences.
+Both Polaria, Troll Museum and the Arctic University Museum of Norway also offers guided tours, as well as interesting history and experiences.

 Food and drink